DKenefake/dkenefake.github.io/_posts/2021-02-11-Frac_Linear.md

     \end{align*}
 $$

-The solution to the fractional optimization problem is $x = \frac{y}{x}$.
+The solution to the fractional optimization problem is $x = \frac{y}{t}$.
 I ran into this program when looking at planning problems in my studies.
 This transformation lets you solve fractional linear programming problems with any linear programming solver.

 ## Resources